Bladder doesn't work. How does the bladder work?

 Functions

-What is the urinary meridian and canal
+What is the urinary meridian and channel

-What does an overactive bladder (OUB) mean?
+What does overactive bladder (OAB) mean?

 Development of the disease

-Factors of occurrence of GPM
+Factors in the occurrence of gas-contaminated soils

 1. Neurogenic: